-Write to create human connections.
-Stories are about people.
+Write to create connections.
+Stories are about connections with people.
 Write with emotion.
 No robot language.

 Get to the point fast.
-Drop adverbs and adjectives unless necessary.
+Reduce adverbs and adjectives.
 No throw-away statements.
 Reduce noise in your writing.
-Every idea and word matters.
-One minute = 150 spoken English words or 250 read words.
+Each word matters.
+1 minute = 150 spoken English words, or 250 read words.
 Plan accordingly.

 Modern UK English.
 No archaic language.